-March – a Month of War – Ares the Greek Vs Mars the Roman
+March – The Month of War – Mars Vs Ares

-Here’s food for thought, if the Romans, had kept the names of their gods Greek, the month of March, named after the Roman god Mars, would maybe now be called Ares, as he was formerly known as when he was still a Greek!
+Here’s food for thought, if the Romans had kept the names of their gods Greek, the month of March, named after the Roman god of war, Mars, would maybe now be called Ares, the original Greek god of war.

 Veni, vidi, vici